ResearchSoftwareInstitute/greendatatranslator/RFC/README.md

 The KCs’ roles are:
 1. Each KC focuses on challenges that fall within an area of competence that must be addressed for the DC, and as such they act as community conveners to encourage exploration and innovation.
 2. In cases when challenges and solutions overlap or have dependencies with other KCs, the KC will involve other KCs and divide the discussions and responsibilities appropriately.
-3. They act as working groups that evaluate key areas of technology necessary for the Data Commons (DC).
+3. They act as working groups that evaluate key areas of technology necessary for the Translator.
 4. The KCs may implement products that are  intended to be used by the FSs on an ongoing basis.
 5. The KCs put forward Requests for RFCs to solicit feedback on key areas in which standards may need to emerge.

 The FSs’ roles are:
 1. Each FS focuses on a set of challenges that must be addressed for a particular implementation of the DC, as well as the interoperability of the components they build across other stacks.
-2. The FSs act as development teams that implement and evaluate key areas of technology necessary for the Data Commons.
+2. The FSs act as development teams that implement and evaluate key areas of technology necessary for the Translator.
 3. The FSs put forward RFCs to solicit feedback on key areas in which standards may need to emerge.

 An RFC should include participation from all the FS teams.
 Interaction between KCs and FSs